Towards Lightweight Black-Box Attacks against Deep Neural Networks: Experiments

 \textbf{Results on Adversarially Trained Models.} Here, we consider the models that are trained through adversarial training~\cite{PGD}, which is more persuasive to evaluate the effectiveness of attacking methods.
 Following~\cite{PGD}, the target models are trained on the whole training set of ImageNet.
-During adversarial training, the adversarial examples are generated under $\epsilon = 0,4/255,8/255$, where $\epsilon$ means the constraint of $\ell_{\infty}$ distance of the adversarial examples used for adversarial training relative to the original sample.
+During adversarial training, the adversarial examples are generated under $\epsilon = 0,4/255,8/255$, where $\epsilon$ means the $\ell_{\infty}$-norm constraint.
 Table~\ref{adv_train} exhibits the attacking results mounted by ETF, black-box attacks (general surrogate models with all training data avaliable), and no-box attacks.
 For simplicity, only the results of PGD attacks are reported.
 As analysed above, the black-box attacks shows the best attacking results, while ETF only has a narrow gap with it.
-However, when $\epsilon = 4/255$ or $8/255$, ETF exceeds the black-box attacks (29.13/26.14 vs. 48.11/38.24).
+However, when $\epsilon = 4/255$ or $8/255$, ETF exceeds the black-box attacks ($29.13\%$/$26.14\%$ vs. $48.11\%$/$38.24\%$).
 It is interesting that black-box attacks are even worse than lightweight attacks.
 We believe that exploiting the phenomenon can bring something new, but we leave it as our future work due to the limited space.